fahamutech/bfast-tools/README.md

 CLI tools for bfast-ee cloud.

 ## Get stated
-install package from npm by `npm i -g bfast` or clone project and then run `npm i -g ./`
+install package from npm by `npm i -g bfast-tools` or clone project and then run `npm i -g ./`

 ## BFast Cloud Functions